Please write "Sculpture Info" in the subject line to avoid spam filters. Thank you.

 "Lewis & Clark" - click image for more pictures

 Captains Meriwether Lewis & William Clark led the Corps of Discovery from St. Louis, MO to Fort Clatsop, OR and the Pacific shore.
 Their quest to find and inland waterway across the newly purchased Louisiana Territory was one of the most astounding journeys ever recorded.
-They are depicted here at the top of Lolo Pass, MT, where they crossed “those most terrible mountains”, the Bitterroot Mountains.
+They are depicted here at the top of Lolo Pass, MT, where they crossed the Bitterroot Mountains.

 Captain Clark is wearing his officer’s coat, as he did when meeting tribal leaders.
 Captin Lewis is shown looking for landmarks as they await the arrivals of their guide across the NezPerce Trail.